Our Board of Governors

 Vice Chair, Local Authority Governor.
 Has a background in Industry.
 Peter has a declared interest as he is also the Chair of Governors at Melior Academy.

-Science and ICT Governor
+Science and Computing Governor

 Gemma Campbell